mdconaway/fastapi-cruddy-framework/README.md

 Notice that you don't need to instantiate your controller!

 `CruddyController` extension classes passed to the `Resource` definition will be `setup()` <i>BEFORE</i> the auto-generated CRUD routes but <i>AFTER</i> SQL Alchemy has resolved model relationships.
-This ensures that your user-defined routes receive priorty for incoming HTTP requests.
+This ensures that your user-defined routes receive priority for incoming HTTP requests.
 If extension classes were not loaded first, then the CRUD handlers would almost always intercept the incoming request first.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>